Sail on the Piscataqua River With the Gundalow Company in Portsmouth, New Hampshire - NewsBreak

 Anonymous Patron at Dinnerhorn in Portsmouth, NH, Celebrates With 85-Year-Old

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
 Life is full of surprises, but none more shocking to a man celebrating his 85th birthday in Portsmouth recently.
-This story is from a Facebook post which lit up social media based on the kindness of another human being to an unknown older man celebrating his birthday with his family.
+This story is from a Facebook post...

+Did You Know Jason Bateman Once Performed at This Hampton, NH, Venue?

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
+I always get a bit sad whenever I drive past a street named Playhouse Circle in Hampton, New Hampshire.
+The homes there are lovely, as are...

 10K+

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-Perhaps it was New Hampshire’s recent earthquake that caused a black bear to relocate to Massachusetts’ North Shore.
-Just two days after it was...
-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-We Mainers may be all about the seafood but something else we don’t take lightly is a good slab of steak.
-Even though we lived at least two hours away from Hilltop Steakhouse in Massachusetts, we made the trek more often than we’d like to admit just to eat top-quality meat.